-Two legendary managers trained the club in different eras and left their legacy in the club.
-The first was Matt Busby who was appointed in 1945 and led the club until 1969.
-During his tenure 'The Red Devils' became a winning team and started gaining titles after a long break that had lasted for almost 40 years.
-Under his management, Manchester United won 5 championships, 2 FA Cups, and 5 community shields.
-The most desired title, the European Cup, was won in 1968 with the legendary players nicknamed as the Holy Trinity, Bobby Charlton, George Best and Denis Law (who didn't play the final match).
-The final at Wembley Stadium ended in a 1:1 draw but in over time Manchester United managed to beat Benfica (with Eusébio at its ranks) 4:1.
-It made Manchester United the first English team (and the second British team) to win the European Cup.
-It was an epic achievement at the end of a great managerial career that symbolized the full resurrection of the club from the tragedy that struck it in the Munich Disaster in 1958.In this unfortunate event, an aircraft with the whole squad crashed at Munich's airport.
-8 players were killed and many where injured, including Busby himself who suffered severe injuries and was literally struggling for his life.
+Two legendary managers worked at the club in different eras and left a wide and rich legacy.
+Sir Matt Busby was appointed in 1945 and led the club until 1969.
+During his tenure the Red Devils became a winning team and started gaining titles after a long break that had lasted for almost 40 years.
+Under Busby United won 5 league championships, 2 FA Cups and 5 Community Shields.
+The most desired title, the European Champions Cup, was won in 1968 with a legendary side nicknamed The Busby Babes, led by the three star they called the Holy Trinity - Bobby Charlton, George Best and Denis Law.
+The first European Cup was won 4-1 over Benefica at Wembley Stadium in extra time.
+It made United the first English team (and the second British team after Celtic Glasgow) to win the European Cup.
+It was an epic achievement at the end of a great managerial career.
+It also symbolized the full resurrection of the club, after the tragedy that struck in Munich 958, after the team plane crushed in Munich Airport, killing eight players and injured many, including Busby.